rogue-data/mars/README.md

 M.A.R.S is a user friendly music recommendation system.

 It provides you with music to
 suit your taste using its unique algorithm.
-You can also fine tune your music through different modes.[Check it out](https://marsrd.pythonanywhere.com)
+You can also fine tune your music through different modes.

 ## Tech Stack
 - Web Technologies